Keeping your cat safe and happy at home

 Of course, you can’t always be there to keep your cat entertained!

-For contained cats, it is essential that their environment be as cat friendly as possible so that they can express normal feline behaviours without needing to roam.
+For 'stay at home' cats, it is essential that their environment be as cat friendly as possible so that they can express normal feline behaviours.
 There are so many ways you can do this, and plenty of easy and affordable options on the market that you can use to make your home an oasis for your cat.

 If you own your own home or have permission from your landlord, making these alternations can be a surprisingly simple and very effective way to keep your cat safe and happy.
-If this is not an option for you, there are still plenty of ways to make your inside space a cat-friendly environment.
+No matter which option you choose to keep your cat at home, it is important make your inside space a cat-friendly environment.

 Cat trees, scratching posts, climbing frames and even removable platforms that you can affix to your walls or windows for your cat to perch on, all give cats a greater range of moment - places to escape to when they need alone time, and provide interesting vantage points from which to watch the world go by.

 Monitor your cat closely for signs of stress or boredom.
 This can manifest in numerous ways, such toileting outside of their litter tray, scratching furniture, overeating, or excessive grooming.
-If you are concerned about your cat, consult your vet– there may be some simple changes you can make to alleviate your cat’s anxiety or introduce some more excitement into their life.
+If you are concerned about your cat, consult your vet– there may be some simple changes to help your cat or introduce some more excitement into their life.

 Choose what's best for you

-Whether you contain your cat inside, or with a mix of indoor-outdoor living, it remains important to ensure they have a registered microchip, and wear a collar with tags.
-It is also essential that your cat is desexed – both for your cat’s own wellbeing and to prevent unwanted litters of kittens should they ever escape containment.
+Whether you keep your cat inside all the time, or with a mix of indoor-outdoor living, it remains important to ensure they have a registered microchip, and wear a collar with tags.
+It is also essential that your cat is desexed – both for your cat’s own well-being and to prevent unwanted litters of kittens should they ever escape your property.

 Only you can decide what’s best for your cat and your circumstances.
-Some cats, particularly those who have roamed for years, may not be suitable for a contained lifestyle.
-However, with time, patience and a bit of imagination, many cats can adapt surprisingly well and live fun, full happy lives - while you enjoy the peace of mind of knowing they are safe.
+With time, patience and a bit of imagination, many cats can adapt surprisingly well and live fun, full happy lives - while you enjoy the peace of mind of knowing they are safe.